Stormwater Management

 Click Level 2 for a printable copy of the Level 2 Stormwater Management Permit Form

-Level 1 and Level 2 Stormwater permit applications are reviewed and approved by former Councilman George Albert.
-George Albert can be reached by phone at (570) 954-4048 or by email at galbert@engineer.com.
-The Level 1 permit application fee is $25.00 and the Level 2 permit application fee is $50.00.
-Fees are payable to the Borough of Bear Creek Village.
+Level 1 and Level 2 Stormwater permit applications are reviewed and approved by the Borough Engineer, Tom Reilly.
+Application forms should be submitted to the Borough Secretary as described on the application form for forwarding to the Borough Engineer.
+The Level 1 permit application fee is $100 payable to the Borough of Bear Creek Village.
+The Level 2 permit application fee will vary as determined by the Borough Engineer based on the complexity of the project.
 The approved Stormwater Management Permit application form must be included with the zoning permit application for any project that involves building construction or earth disturbance.
 Click on the Zoning Requirements tab which is found under the Borough Services and Requirements menu above for more information about zoning permits.
+If you have questions about the Level 1 or Level 2 Stormwater Permit application forms or procedures you may contact George Albert who is a current Planning Commission member and former Coouncil member.
+He can be reached by phone at (570) 954-4048 or by email at galbert@engineer.com.

 STORMWATER MANAGEMENT PERMITS FOR LEVEL 3 AND LEVEL 4 PROJECTS